Another Cancelled SAT!

 The academies are aware of the issues and are finding ways to extend different deadlines.
-Scores as late as January 2021 will be considered in the appointment process.
+Scores as late as early February 2021 will be considered in the appointment process.
 The issue for most students will be the need to have qualifying scores with your nomination sources, typically your state's members of Congress and the Vice President.
 Unless your nomination sources follow the USMA policy, then a PSAT will not suffice.
 Again, the only option you have is to schedule ACT/SAT tests as often as you can to allow you to qualify and compete.

 This entire process can be frustrating, but as you should recognize, these events are insignificant when compared to the kinds of missions, challenges and obstacles that you will face as a military officer after you graduate.
 Hang in there.
 And use this opportunity to show your resilience and fortitude!

 This article from Inside Higher ED is quite good and provides some useful links.